-Fullerton and Snowdy added displaced type as third group of femoral neck stress fracture classification
+Fullerton and Snowdy added displaced type as the third group of femoral neck stress fracture classification

 Clinical Presentation of Femoral Neck Fractures

 On examination, impacted and stress fractures would show no obvious clinical deformity.
 Minor discomfort with active or passive hip range of motion may be noted.
-Muscle spasms occurs at extremes of motion.
+Muscle spasms occur at extremes of motion.

 Percussion over greater trochanter may reveal pain.

-For evaluation of stress fractures, a careful history is obtained to ascertain the cause.
+For the evaluation of stress fractures, a careful history is obtained to ascertain the cause.

-If the person is athlete , there may be a recent recent change in training or equipment.
-It could be increase in mileage or intensity, changing the terrain, or running shoes.
+If a person is an athlete, there may be a recent change in training or equipment.
+It could be an increase in mileage or intensity, change of the terrain, or running shoes.